Comparative Law Courses

 An important component of understanding international law is mastering all the diverse sources of this area of law.
 Students will learn to navigate the international system as well as the relevant primary sources of law.
 Students will learn research strategies and skills for locating treaties, decisions of international tribunals, documents of international organizations and other sources of state practice.
 Among the organizations the course will discuss the United Nations, the OAS, the EU and the WTO.
 In addition, students will be introduced to strategies for researching the law of foreign jurisdictions.
 Students will gain hands-on experience in answering legal research questions in the area of international and comparative law.
 Classes will combine instruction and hands-on exercises using major print, electronic, and web based resources for international law research.
 NOTE: This class counts toward the 6 credit Experiential Learning requirement.
 ATTENDANCE REQUIREMENT: A student who fails to attend the first class or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the class.
 Students who are on the wait list are required to attend the first meeting to be considered for enrollment.

-LAW & ETHICS OF WAR: LAW JD 979
+LAW JD 979

 3 credits

-This seminar will critically examine the legal doctrines and ethical principles of the law of war, including both the law governing recourse to force (jus ad bellum) and the law governing the conduct of hostilities (jus in bello).
-Topics will provisionally include the U.N.
+This seminar will critically examine the legal doctrines and ethical principles of the contemporary law of war, including both the law governing recourse to force (jus ad bellum) and the law governing the conduct of hostilities (jus in bello).
+Topics vary from year to year.
+But we’ll cover most if not all of the following: the U.N.
 Charter framework for collective force; the nature and scope of the inherent right to self-defense; challenges to the jus ad bellum framework posed by terrorist networks and other non-state belligerents; humanitarian intervention; the core rules and principles of the law of armed conflict; non-combatant immunity and its converse, the so-called combatant's privilege; military necessity, distinction, and proportionality constraints on hostilities; prohibited weapons; belligerent occupation; the historical role of reciprocity and consequent difficulties posed by asymmetric warfare; artificial intelligence and "autonomous" weapons; and other controversies that characterize warfare in the early twenty-first century.
-Current events will be woven into class discussion as relevant.
+Grading will be based chiefly on a short final paper.
 LIMITED WRITING OPTION: With the instructor's permission, a limited number of students may satisfy the upper-class writing requirement through their final term papers. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.

-LAW & STRUCTURAL SOCIAL CHANGE: LAW JD 951
+LAW & STRUCTURAL SOCIAL CHANGE

 3 credits